 So, what happens next once you have reached your goal?
 Once you have figure out how much money to save for emergency fund and reach the goal, the next thing is up to you.
 For some people, they may create another saving fund with another goal.
 For another, they may continually save up money but with less amount of money.
 For others, they still keep on saving – not making changes at all.
 After all, there is nothing wrong with saving.
 It’s always great to have extra saving rather than not having anything at all.

 The ‘3 to 6 months’ rule is the standard and basic rule of saving for the emergency fund.
 However, aside from knowing how much money should you have saved in an emergency fund, there are actually other ‘rules’ that you can use.

 In general, one of the biggest challenges in ‘3 to 6 months’ scheme is the psychological factor.
 People are often hindered by their own thoughts, when they question themselves.
 If the goal seems too high, why even bother trying?
-Based on a recent study, lower income families (in particular) may not need to set up saving fund that much.
-Based on the study done by University of Colorado and Universidad Diego Portales, lower income families are doing fine as long as they have saving, and it can be as much as $2,467.
+Based on a recent study, lower-income families (in particular) may not need to set up saving funds that much.
+Based on the study done by the University of Colorado and Universidad Diego Portales, lower-income families are doing fine as long as they have savings, and it can be as much as $2,467.
 Of course, it would be better if you can target more.
 However, setting the purpose low can motivate you.
 If you are able to meet that $2,467 boundary, then feel free to continue saving.